draeger-lab/refinegems/docs/source/usage.rst

 Access via the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``refineGEMs`` command line tool provides limited access to some of the basic functionalities concering the media database, including downloading a config file and retrieving a list of all available media:
+The ``refineGEMs`` command line tool provides limited access to some of the basic functionalities concerning the media database, including downloading a config file and retrieving a list of all available media:

 .. code-block:: bash